-Issue 3 opens with Quinn explaining that Pamela is in financial trouble, but Selina isn’t willing to accept her pity as she trips Harley up with her whip.
-Quinn manages to shock her with a joy-buzzer and attempts to flee, but Catwoman quickly recovers and trips her up just as Batman and Nightwing arrive.
+Issue 3 opens with Harley explaining that Pamela is in financial trouble, but Selina isn’t willing to accept her pity as she trips Quinn up with her whip.
+Harley manages to shock her with a joy-buzzer and attempts to flee, but Catwoman quickly recovers and trips her up just as Batman and Nightwing arrive.

-With Bruce fending off Selena’s advances, Harley uses this moment of distraction to make her escape.
+With Bruce fending off Selena’s advances, Quinn uses this moment of distraction to make her escape.
 Back at her hideout, Poison Ivy acquires a few chemical barrels from a mysterious figure in a trenchcoat.
-Just as he takes his leave, Quinn arrives back to show off the jewelry that she acquired.
+Just as he takes his leave, Harley arrives back to show off the jewelry that she acquired.

 Having just turned in Catwoman’s jewels for cash, Shrubby invites her to the Iceberg Lounge where masked criminals are playing poker.
 As she sits down to play, Quinn lets the lackeys know that she no longer works for the Joker.
 Just as Shrubby tells them that she’s with Poison Ivy now, they think that she has now become Pamela’s henchwoman.
 Insulted by their belief that she’s “queen of the henchmen”, Issue 3 ends with her venting her frustration out on them.